 How to showcase your entry-level marketing resume skills?

-Entry-level marketing hard skills:
+Entry-level marketing hard skills examples:

 • Search Engine Optimization (SEO)